ahhangok/CabbageGame/README.md

 </p>

 > It is a game of harvesting cabbage by avoiding bees in the field using JavaScript.
-> Avoid bees within the time limit and harvest the parsley!
+> Avoid bees within the time limit and harvest the parsley!!

 ## Install